Network Load Balancers

 Listeners check for connection requests from clients, using the protocol and port that you configure.

-- Traffic routed to the listener is then routed to the target resource based on the integrations.
+Listeners define the port and protocol that the Load Balancer uses to accept incoming traffic.
+Traffic routed to a listener is then forwarded to a target resource based on the integrations.

 resources:myLoadBalancer:type: 'network-load-balancer'properties:customDomains:- my-app.mydomain.comlisteners:- port: 8080protocol: TLS- port: 8081protocol: TCP- port: 8082protocol: TLS